To file your design application, simply complete the online application form and pay the prescribed fee.

 - From the left hand-side menu, select Design and then Apply for a Design.

 - Fill in all required fields (marked with an asterisk).
 If you need help, hold the cursor over the chosen field and a help dialogue box will display.

 Note: To save an incomplete application, select Save at the bottom right corner of the page.
-To go back to your saved application choose Apply for a Design and choose Load to complete the form.
+Saved applications are not submitted, but saving an application will allow you to complete this at a later time.